Ravjot03/Next-Word-Prediction-using-RNN/README.md

 # Next Word Prediction Project using RNN

-I've explained the theory behind RNNs, their pros and cons, and provide a hands-on guide using a Jupyter notebook to build a next word prediction model.
+I've explained the theory behind **Recurrent Neural Networks (RNNs)**, their pros and cons, and  a hands-on guide using a Jupyter notebook to build a next word prediction model.